-- 82. In response to the SRSG's objection that Article 2 must be interpreted in a way which does not impose an impossible or disproportionate burden on the authorities, either in the context of policing activities or that of priorities and resources, the Panel takes into account that the European Court has established that what amounts to an impossible and/or disproportionate burden must be measured by the very particular facts and contexts (see ECtHR, Palić v.
-Bosnia and Herzegovina, cited in § 69 above, § 70; Brecknell v.
-The United Kingdom, no. 32457/04, judgment of 27 November 2007, § 62). - 83.
+- 80. In response to the SRSG's objection that Article 2 must be interpreted in a way which does not impose an impossible or disproportionate burden on the authorities, either in the context of policing activities or that of priorities and resources, the Panel takes into account that the European Court has established that what amounts to an impossible and/or disproportionate burden must be measured by the very particular facts and contexts (see ECtHR, Palić v.
+Bosnia and Herzegovina, cited in § 67 above, § 70; Brecknell v.
+The United Kingdom, no. 32457/04, judgment of 27 November 2007, § 62). - 81.
 The Panel further notes that its task is not to review relevant practices or alleged obstacles to the conduct of effective investigations in abstracto, but only in relation to their specific application to the particular circumstances of a situation subject of a complaint before it (see, ECtHR, Brogan and Others v. the United Kingdom, judgment of 29 November 1988, § 53, Series A no. 145-B).
 The Panel therefore determines that the nature and degree of scrutiny to determine whether the effectiveness of the investigation satisfies the minimum threshold depends on the circumstances of the particular case.
-For these reasons, the Panel considers that it will establish with regard to each case if all reasonable steps were taken to conduct an effective investigation as prescribed by Article 2, having regard to the realities of the investigative work in Kosovo. - d) Compliance with Article 2 in the present case - 84.
-Turning to the circumstances of the present case, the Panel notes that there were flaws in the conduct of the investigation since its inception, having in mind that the initial stage of the investigation is of the utmost importance.
-However, in light of the considerations developed above concerning its limited temporal jurisdiction (see § 57), the Panel recalls that it is competent ratione temporis to evaluate the compliance of the investigations with Article 2 of the ECHR only for the period after 23 April 2005, while taking into consideration the state of the case at that date (ECtHR, Palić v.
+For these reasons, the Panel considers that it will establish with regard to each case if all reasonable steps were taken to conduct an effective investigation as prescribed by Article 2, having regard to the realities of the investigative work in Kosovo. - d) Compliance with Article 2 in the present case - 82.
+Turning to the circumstances of the present case, the Panel notes that there were flaws in the conduct of the investigation from its inception, having in mind that the initial stage of the investigation is of the utmost importance.
+However, in light of the considerations developed above concerning its limited temporal jurisdiction (see § 42), the Panel recalls that it is competent ratione temporis to evaluate the compliance of the investigation with Article 2 of the ECHR only for the period after 23 April 2005, while taking into consideration the state of the case at that date (ECtHR, Palić v.
 Bosnia and Herzegovina, cited in § 69 above, at § 70).
-The period under review ends on 9 December 2008, with EULEX taking over responsibility in the area of administration of justice (see §§ 18-19 above). - 85.
-The Panel notes that ante-mortem information concerning Jovan Đurica was first gathered in January 2000.
-Although it is not clear from the case file which organisation or institution collected the ante-mortem information at this stage, it is established that UNMIK became aware of the matter at some time in 2000, when a missing person file was opened by the MPU (see § 26 above).
+The period under review ends on 9 December 2008, with EULEX taking over responsibility in the area of administration of justice (see §§ 22-23 above). - 83.
+The Panel notes that UNMIK became aware of Mr Đorđe Marković's abduction at the latest in October 2001, when UNMIK Police received his ante-mortem information from the ICRC.
+The Panel notes, however, that the UNMIK MPU opened a case file on the matter only in April 2002, as confirmed by the SRSG.
+The Panel further notes that the only investigative activity carried out following the registration of the case was the input in the MPU database of the ante-mortem information in May 2002, previously gathered by the ICRC. - 84.
+In particular, there is no indication that UNMIK made any genuine effort to contact the complainants and gather possible information in their possession, notwithstanding the fact that their contact details, including their addresses and phone numbers, had been made available to the authorities.
+Also, the investigative file shows no attempts by UNMIK Police to locate the alleged crime scene and examine it, to try and better understand the circumstances of the crime under investigation, which is a basic step in cases with little evidence.
+The Panel also takes into account that, in order to be adequate, the investigation into such grave crimes should have also included at least an interview with the